 The red-handed tamarin is an adorable small monkey that lives in the tropical rainforest of South America.
 As omnivores, their diet consists of a variety of fruits, insects, lizards, frogs, and small vertebrates.
 They are also known to eat sap from trees and nectar from flowers.
 This diet helps them to obtain the necessary nutrients for their small bodies.

-See also What is Rhodesian Ridgeback Animal
+See also What is Rainbow Kribs Animal

 In the wild, most of the red-handed tamarins’ diet is composed of fruit and insects.
 Fruits are an essential part of their diet as they provide essential vitamins and minerals that are not found in other food sources.
 Insects provide protein and fat which is necessary for energy.
 Lizards, frogs, and small vertebrates also make up a portion of their diet as these animals provide additional protein and fats that are not found in fruits or insects.